FosioDev/sway-layout-sync/README.md

 1. **Identical layout configurations**:
    The host and guest must have the **exact same layouts in the exact same order** in their Sway configurations (e.g., `xkb_layout "us,ru"` on both).
 2. **Change guest Caps Lock behaviour**:
-   Replace `grp:caps_toggle` with `caps:shift_caps_cancel` in the guest’s Sway configuration so the guest does not fight with the host.
+   Replace `grp:caps_toggle` with `caps:none` in the guest’s Sway configuration so the guest does not fight with the host.
 The host alone will handle physical Caps Lock presses.

 ## Installation